modelviewer/modelviewerloader/README.md

 Model Viewer application can be downloaded [here](https://github.com/Fuyutami/modelviewer)
 <br/>
 ## Model Viewer F.A.Q.
-1.  **Loading finishes, but no model is seen?** <br/>
+1.  **Model not visible after loading?** <br/>
-Make sure that your wi-fi connection is stable and all project geometry is converted to MESH in AutoCAD.<br/>
+Ensure your Wi-Fi connection is stable and all project geometry in AutoCAD is converted to MESH.<br/>
-2.  **Model scale or location is incorrect?** <br/>
+2.  **Model scale or location incorrect?** <br/>
-Make sure units are set correctly in AutoCAD.
+Verify that units are set correctly in AutoCAD.